9½ Weeks: Production

+Development

+Director Adrian Lyne wanted to film an adaptation of Ingeborg Day's 1978 novel Nine and a Half Weeks after reading it, but initially felt that it would be impossible to make a studio film about sadomasochism.
+He directed Flashdance (1983) in order to convince TriStar Pictures to greenlight the film.
+However, shortly before principal photography began, TriStar withdrew from production due to "creative differences" with Lyne, which Lyne alleges was due to pressure from its principal stakeholder The Coca-Cola Company over its content.
+Filming proceeded with funding from the Producers Sales Organization, and MGM/UA Entertainment Co. agreed to distribute the film in North America after its completion.

 Casting

-Kim Basinger said the audition was grueling - she was called upon to act like a prostitute groveling for money in an elaborate sexual game devised by the male protagonist.
+Kim Basinger said the audition was grueling; she was asked to act out a scene from the film wherein her character is made to crawl like a prostitute groveling for money in a sexual game devised by the male protagonist.
 Basinger said she left the audition crying and feeling humiliated.
 She told her agent that she never wanted to hear about the film again and would definitely not do it even if she were chosen.
-When she returned home, she found two dozen roses with a card from Adrian Lyne and Mickey Rourke.
+When she returned home, she found two dozen roses with a card from Lyne and Mickey Rourke.
 Lyne continued to pursue her for the part and eventually she changed her mind and decided to take it on.
+Lyne refused to conduct rehearsals for Basinger and Rourke so that the interactions between their characters would be their first time meeting in real life.